platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 platform variable:update foo --visible-build false --visible-runtime true
 ```

-Note that any changes to project variables require you to deploy your environments to have effect.
+Note that for changes to project variables to have effect,
+you need to [redeploy](../troubleshoot.md#force-a-redeploy) your environments.

 ## Create environment-specific variables